To Your Eternity: Manga

 Written and illustrated by Yoshitoki Ōima, To Your Eternity started in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on November 9, 2016.
 It was Ōima's second series featured in the publication, the first being the critically acclaimed A Silent Voice.
 The series' first arc finished on December 4, 2019, while the second started on January 22, 2020.
 The series finished on June 4, 2025.
 Kodansha collected its chapters in 25 tankōbon volumes, released from January 17, 2017, to August 12, 2025.

 On January 17, 2017, Kodansha USA announced that they would digitally publish the first ten chapters of the series on various digital platforms.
 Thereafter, they would publish the manga's new chapters simultaneously with the Japanese releases.
 The first printed volume in North America was released on October 31, 2017.
-The twenty-first volume was released on November 19, 2024.

 Anime

 On January 8, 2020, Kodansha announced that the manga would receive an anime television series adaptation.
 It is animated by Brain's Base and directed by Masahiko Murata, with Shinzō Fujita handling series composition, Koji Yabuno designing the characters, and Ryo Kawasaki composing the music.
 Originally scheduled to premiere in October 2020, the series was delayed due to the COVID-19 pandemic, and eventually aired from April 12 to August 30, 2021, on NHK Educational TV, and ran for 20 episodes.
-Crunchyroll licensed the anime for streaming outside of Asia.
+Crunchyroll licensed the series for worldwide streaming outside of Asia.
 Medialink also acquired the series for streaming on Ani-One Asia's YouTube channel.
 The opening theme song is "Pink Blood", performed by Hikaru Utada, while the ending theme song is "Mediator", composed by Masashi Hamauzu.

 Following the final episode of the first season, a second season was announced.
 Drive replaced Brain's Base in animating the second season, while Kiyoko Sayama replaced Masahiko Murata as director, with the rest of the main staff reprising their roles from the first season.
 The season aired from October 23, 2022, to March 12, 2023, and ran for 20 episodes.
 The opening theme song is "Pink Blood", performed by Hikaru Utada, reused with updated visuals in the opening credits to represent the new story arcs, while the ending theme song is "Roots", composed by Masashi Hamauzu.

 Following the final episode of the second season, a third season was announced.
 Studio Massket is joining Drive to animate the third season, with Sōta Yokote directing and Sayama returning from the second season as chief director, with the rest of the staff and cast reprising their roles.
-The season premiered on October 4, 2025, on NHK General TV.
+The season aired from October 4, 2025 to March 28, 2026, on NHK General TV.
 The opening theme song is "Fumetsu no Anata" (ふめつのあなた), performed by Perfume, while the ending theme song is composed by Masashi Hamauzu.